TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.31.md

 ---

-Fear not therefore: ye are of more value than many sparrows.
+Therefore don't be afraid.
+You are of more value than many sparrows.